 Apply to the battery product list

-Information on this page is relevant to Battery Systems (BS) and Battery Energy Storage Systems (BESS) equipment manufacturers wanting to apply for their product/s to be included on the Solar Victoria battery product list.
+Information on this page is relevant to Battery Systems (BS) and Battery Energy Storage Systems (BESS) equipment included on the Solar Victoria battery product list.

 About the list

-Solar Victoria is committed to increasing the safety and quality of products and systems installed under its programs.
+We are committed to increasing the safety and quality of products and systems installed under our programs.
 Our battery product list helps to ensure home batteries deliver safety and quality for consumers and improve the stability of the energy grid.

-The criteria includes a focus on new products being virtual power plant ready, compatibility of batteries and inverters, and added consumer protections covering cybersecurity and extended warranty requirements.
+To be included on our battery product list, products must meet technical criteria which focuses on new products being virtual power plant ready, compatibility of batteries and inverters, and added consumer protections covering cybersecurity and extended warranty requirements.

-To qualitfy for an interest-free solar battery loan in the Solar Homes Program, consumers must install a battery from the Solar Victoria battery list that has a capacity equal to or greater than 6kWh.
+To qualitfy for an interest-free solar battery loan in the Solar Homes Program, consumers must install a battery from our battery product list that has a capacity equal to or greater than 6kWh.

-Your product/s must meet five additional technical criteria (not assessed by the CEC) to be included on the Solar Victoria battery product list.
+Product/s must also meet five additional technical criteria (not assessed by the CEC) to be included on the Solar Victoria battery product list.
 Before applying, please first review the additional technical criteria and the supporting evidence we require of your product/s:

 Criteria 1: System components